alexxxey-dev/ads-everywhere/readme.md

-Using accessibility service to show ads over system UI (AdWare)
+Using accessibility service to show ads over system UI